Canned Foods

 Dry Beans/Lentils Are Awesome:

-Tonight I made a delicious tomato and bean soup that called for a variety of bean types.
-I put a bunch of veggies in the soup too.
-Along with the soup, I served a salad that had as one of the toppings two or three bean varieties.
+Tonight I made a delicious tomato and bean soup that called for various bean types.
+I put a bunch of veggies in the soup, too.
+Along with the soup, I served a salad that had two or three bean varieties as a topping.
 They all came from cans of beans I had in the pantry.
 I haven’t listed all the available bean options, but this is a good start as you add to your canned food inventory:

 • Pinto